Jach/lisp-refactoring/README.md

 I'm not saying you should go out and read one of the books -- I haven't even read either version, just skimmed a digital copy sometimes -- it's on my backlog to read fully.
-I *am* saying that the book serves as a proof for skeptics that refactoring can be done just fine even in the absence of static types or automated tooling, which is largely our situation with Lisp.
+I *am* saying that the book serves as a proof for skeptics that refactoring can be done just fine, pretty confidently, even in the absence of static types or automated tooling, which is largely our situation with Lisp.

 I also think, from what I have seen of the book, that it's quite good at